LGBTQ+ Student Network

 Meet Your Network Lead: EJ Dorsey

-My name is EJ, my pronouns are they/them/theirs, and I am the New Student Network Lead for Students with Disabilities.
+My name is EJ, my pronouns are they/them/theirs, and I am the New Student Network Lead for LGBTQ+ Students.
 I am a senior majoring in Chemistry with a focus in Biochemistry, and minoring in both Biology and Gender, Women, and Sexuality Studies (GWSS).
 I have lived in the greater Seattle area for my entire life, with the exception of two years in Pittsburgh for school.
 When I am not in class, I can often be found in the Quantitative Skills Center or wandering campus providing baked goods to those who look like they could use a treat.

 Off campus, I am a very busy volunteer with schoolchildren and younger.
 This is my seventh year of volunteering for OSPREY Camp, an outdoor school in Olympia that provides science education to fifth- and sixth-graders and I have recently taken on a new role as a volunteer mentor for the NASA OPSPARC challenge.
 I am passionate about volunteer work and spending my time to make others’ days better.
 When I am not volunteering, I am an avid writer, artist, and lover of bears.
 I look forward to working with you, and I hope your transition to Bothell is a smooth one—that is, after all, what we do in the Orientation and Transition Programs.
 Welcome!